 Ingredients:

-- 1 tbsp – 1/8 cup of wet food per ball
+- 1 tbsp to 1/8 cup of wet food per ball

-- Water (depends on your preference)
+- Water (depending on your preference)

 If your pups are like most (and ours), they love wet food!
-This is one of their favorite Pupsicle recipes and it’s extremely easy to make.
-Take some wet food and mix it with water in the Pupsicle treat tray and you’re good to go!
+This is one of their favorite Pupsicle recipes, and it’s extremely easy to make.
+Take some wet food and mix it with water in the Pupsicle treat tray, and you’re good to go!
 We broke ours up a bit, but blending it will help distribute the wet food flavor more evenly.
 If you have an extremely motivated pup, like Primmie, it may not make a difference either way.
 We used Purina Beyond Natural wet food for our mixture, as it seems to be our dogs’ favorite food.

 Our pups love this wet food!
 It's relatively cheap, our pups love it, and works great for food-based enrichment.
 We like mixing this with other foods in our lick mats, Kongs, and toppls and end up getting a ton of uses from one can.

 How long this Pupsicle refill lasts depends highly on the type of wet food you use.
 We’ve had as low as 10 minutes and as high as 20 minutes with this recipe.
-We find this recipe is best for pups with food sensitivities, calorie restrictions, or are picky eaters.
+We find this recipe is best for pups with food sensitivities, calorie restrictions, or who are picky eaters.
 Technically, you can do this with soaked dry food, but our pups are snobby about it.
 Check out the section on soaked dry kibble in frozen Kong recipes for more information about that.

 Yogurt and oats